SM-1111478/Python_Projects/06-sum_of_numbers/README.md

-Start
+* Start

-Create a variable named stop to save the user's response Create a variable named counter to store the integer of the countdown number Create a while loop (if stop is not equal to "stop"):
-Print the integer contained in counter
-Subtract 1 from the integer in counter
-Ask the user if they wish to stop and store in the variable stop If the user entered "stop":
+* Ask the user for a number and store it in a variable named number

-Use the break command to stop the loop
-Else if the counter gets to 0:
+* Convert the input to an integer

+* Create a variable named sum and store the integer zero

+* Use a for loop with a range of 1 to the user input plus 1

-Use the break command to stop the loop
+* Add the range to the variable sum

-Print that the countdown has stopped
+* Print the final sum

-End
+* End